History of the Cook Islands: British protectorate and territory

-The Cook Islands became a British protectorate in 1888, due largely to community fears that France might occupy the territory as it had Tahiti.
-On 6 September 1900, the leading islanders presented a petition asking that the islands (including Niue "if possible") should be annexed as British territory.
+In the 1880s there was a significant expansion in merchant activity in the islands and the illegal importation of alcohol, which prompted renewed calls for British assistance to enforce local laws.
+At the same time, the colonial government of New Zealand sought to increase its influence in the islands, given their strategic location between Auckland and the planned Panama Canal.
+In 1885, Makea Takau Ariki – a prominent ariki on Rarotonga – met with New Zealand native affairs minister John Ballance and discussed the potential incorporation of the Cook Islands into New Zealand.

+In May 1888, Makea petitioned the British government for protection, citing the threat of a French invasion.
+Although her petition was not authorised by the other ariki, the Colonial Office accepted her petition.
+On 27 September 1888, acting British vice-consul Richard Exham proclaimed a British protectorate over the southern Cook Islands.
+A further proclamation was made by Captain Edmund Bourke of HMS Hyacinth four weeks later, with the express permission of the ariki on each of the inhabited islands.
+The Colonial Office later found that Bourke's proclamation had inadvertently asserted the annexation of the Cook Islands rather than the establishment of a protectorate, which was rectified at a later date.

+In 1890, former New Zealand MP Frederick Moss was appointed as the first official British resident on Rarotonga.
+Similar to the Australian colonies' subsidy of the administration of British New Guinea, the resident's salary was paid by the government of New Zealand and he was made subordinate to the Governor of New Zealand.
+The terms of the protectorate were that local laws would continue in force, but any new legislation would be countersigned by the resident and made subject to disallowance of the governor.

 On 8–9 October 1900, seven instruments of cession of Rarotonga and other islands were signed by their chiefs and people, and a British proclamation issued at the same time accepted the cessions, the islands being declared parts of Her Britannic Majesty's dominions.
 These instruments did not include Aitutaki.
 It appears that, though the inhabitants regarded themselves as British subjects, the Crown's title was uncertain, and the island was formally annexed by Proclamation dated 9 October 1900.
 The islands were included within the boundaries of the Colony of New Zealand in 1901 by Order in Council under the Colonial Boundaries Act, 1895 of the United Kingdom.
 The boundary change became effective on 11 June 1901, and the Cook Islands have had a formal relationship with New Zealand since that time.